Kern County Big Rig Accident Lawyers

 Squealing Brakes

-Shudder or Pulsing Brakes
+Shudder Or Pulsing Brakes

 A warped rotor blade can indicate a serious problem in the brake system.
 Broken rotors keep the rig from stopping quickly.